cstmrc3130/tosler/README.md

 A React-based to-do scheduler, with non-disruptive ringtone & real-time time lapse.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is available by firebase hosting in [Tosler](https://todo-scheduler-cc6a9.web.app/).

 ## Available Scripts